marklajer/whmcstobillysbilling/README.md

 * "Create cliens automatically" : Creates the client in BillysBilling using the information available from WHMCS. <br>This is not a option if the function "Create invoice in BillysBilling" is active.<br>
 * "Update clients automatically" : Updates client information when a client or admin edit the information. <br><br>

+<b>Changelog (partial):</b><br>
+Function: billysbilling_hook_UpdateInvoiceTotal() , removed in new version.
+Was used to allow creation of invoices from WHMCS admin, but this function added a new invoice in BillyBilling for every line in it andn the invoice numbers increase wrong.
+That was not fixable, because of the way WHMCS created this type of invoice (invoice is created before items have been added, creating blank imvoices in BillysBilling.
+Creating the invoice only when item is added is possible , but it will only work with 1 product each invoice OR the problem will continue.)
+Removed.
+<br><br>
 <b>Installation:</b><br>
 * Upload the files you recieved from the Zip file to: http://xxxxxxx.xxx/YOUR-WHMCS-DIR/modules/addons/<br>
 If the Zip file does not contain a directory called "whmcstobillysbilling", then create the directoryin the above directory.<br>